E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ![OSPF Convergence](./images/06-ospf-convergence.png)

-The output confirmed that OSPF removed the failed path and installed the available route through R1.
+OSPF removed the unavailable path through R2 and installed the remaining route through R1.

-No manual route changes were required.
+No manual routing changes were required.

 ---

 ### Backup Path Testing

-PC0 traced the path to PC1 while the R2–R3 link was down.
+PC0 traced the path to PC1 while the R2–R3 link was unavailable.

 ```text
 PC0> tracert 192.168.30.2